βš–οΈ Not all costs are created equal

 Weekly tips for the grown-ups shaping youth into financially savvy adults

 Hey there!
-It's Talk About Money Tuesday, your favorite day of the week! πŸ€‘
+It's Talk About Money Tuesday, my favorite day of the week! πŸ€‘

-It seems like retailers are rolling out deals for the holidays earlier and earlier, with the first full week of October featuring offerings from Target, Walmart, and Amazon Prime, just to name a few.
 At a time when everyday essentials cost more than they used to and the impact of tariffs on holiday shopping looms large, consumers are definitely in bargain mode.
-This data point speaks to the hunt for a good buy…
+The data point below speaks to the hunt for a good buy…

 Money Stat